forenablers/forenablers.github.io/src/pages/pn-hackathon-2018/index.md

 **The output data** should be either *parking is available* or *unavailable*.
 It can have different forms ofcourse - binary(yes, no), or probability of availability(87% is available), or something else.

 **The input data** should have features that influence parking availability.
-Features selection is a quite chellanging problem itself.
-We need to select them wisely so that our model will make quite accurate predictions for inputs that it haven't seen before.

 Desired data set could look like this: